dokyun-kim4/lerobot-pick-n-place/README.md

-# LeRobot Pick N Place
+# LeRobot Behavior Exploration

-This repository uses HuggingFace's SO-101 arm to perform a simple pick-n-place using ROS2 and MoveIt.
+This repository uses HuggingFace's SO-101 arm to perform tasks using ROS2 and MoveIt.
 The project is containzerized in a devcontainer for repeatability.

 ## Setup
 ```bash